cozmo-dev/libcontext/README.md

 ## Overview

-LibContext MCP pulls up-to-date, version-specific, relevant documentation and code examples from a GitHub repository and places them into .
+LibContext MCP pulls up-to-date, version-specific, relevant documentation and code examples from a GitHub repository and makes it available to your IDE.

 Add `use libcontext` to your prompt in Cursor: